Residents' parking schemes

-- moving date (if applicable)
+moving date (if applicable)

-Each adult resident is entitled to one residents permit for their vehicle.
+	Each adult resident is entitled to one permit for their vehicle.

 	We will call you when the permits are created to take payment and activate the permits.
 Call backs are usually within 24 hours of receipt of the email except at weekends.
 You will be charged £38 for each permit issued.
 Free permits are available to permit holders who are 75 years of age or older or are also a Blue Badge holder.

-Please note that until you have a valid permit, you are likely to get Penalty Charge Notices on your vehicle if you park within a residents parking zone.
+	Please note that until you have a valid permit, you are likely to receive a Penalty Charge Notice on your vehicle if you park within a residents parking zone.

 	Permits are valid for one year and you are responsible for renewing your permit when it is due to expire.

 	You will receive a renewal letter a month before the permit expires with details of how to renew your permit.
 If for any reason you have not received this letter, please contact us on 0115 8040314.

 	Renew a residents' parking permit